AhmedAlaa2024/Mars-Exploration/README.md

   * Step By Step Mode: With every arbitary key press, the simulation move to the next stage (day) and create the output file when the simulation's stages are finished.
   * Silent Mode: Create Output file of the simulation without showing the simulation stages on the console.
 * There is an input and output files:
-  * The simulator read all the information and proccess them as it needs to start simulation.
+  * The simulator read all the information and proccess them as it needs to start simulation. [input.txt]
-  * The output file contains the final statistics generated after the simulation.
+  * The output file contains the final statistics generated after the simulation. [output.txt]
-  *
 * The simulation consists of:
   * Status of the Mars Station at every day.
   * Showing the numbers and IDs of the rovers in different states: (In Execution, In Checkup, In Avaliable) state